martpe-org/biap-igm-node-js/README.md

 docker compose -f docker-compose-local.yml --env-file .env.development up --build backend
 ```

-For any otehr environments u can consifure the .env.<environment> file and follow the above 2 steps.
+For any otehr environments you can configure the .env.<environment> file and follow the above 2 steps.